 - Oral Updates, Discussion, & Feedback: Students will report on their progress toward developing their innovative idea, which will include reporting on interviews, prototyping and testing.
 Students will be given rubrics to follow.
 The intention is to keep these as informal discussions whereby the instructor and classmates can provide dynamic and constructive feedback.
 Students are expected to provide feedback to each other during the discussion. - Pitches: Students will prepare 2 digital presentations (Powerpoint or Slides) and give each to class during a Live session.
-Formats and rubrics will be provided for each pitch. - Review of Environmental Technology Evolution: Students will present an oral, synoptic review of an eco-technology of their choosing. - Low Resolution Prototype: Students will develop simple physical prototypes that will allow them to test their innovations with the public. - Reflection Paper: Students will write a short paper that reflects upon their learning as they progressed through the key stages of the course. - Final Exam: Students will be tested on their understanding of eco-technologies, Design Thinking and Lean Startup.
+Formats and rubrics will be provided for each pitch. - Review of Environmental Technology Evolution: Students will present an oral, synoptic review of an eco-technology of their choosing. - Low Resolution Prototype: Students will develop simple physical prototypes that will allow them to test their innovations with the public. - Learning Journey Story: Students will write a short story that represents their personal learning journey as they progressed through the key stages of the course. - Final Exam: Students will be tested on their understanding of eco-technologies, Design Thinking and Lean Startup.